ThePhenomenon1/ThePhenomenon1/README.md

 And adding an enterprise ecommerce .COM

 This is a real-World fashionable Boutique built with PostgreSQL as database.
-Shopping Cart functionality being coded in realtime!
+Shopping Cart fnctionality and Third-Party Payment integration being coded in realtime!
 Powered by Amazon Web Services:-

 https://www.bon-evani.com